Red-Hat-EMEA-SSA-AppDev-Team/3scale-rhsi-locationless-api-demo/ThreescaleAPIProducts/README.md

 4. Using the [Red Hat 3scale Toolbox CLI](https://access.redhat.com/documentation/en-us/red_hat_THREESCALE_api_management/2.13/html/operating_3scale/the-threescale-toolbox#doc-wrapper), create applications to test the configuration:

-    - A application with the default Developer account subscribing to the service `Premium v1` plan in order to test the `v1` configuration.
+    - Application with the default Developer account subscribing to the service `Premium v1` plan in order to test the `v1` configuration.
         ```script shell
         3scale application create \
         --description="Developer's Application to the Library Books API (V1 testing purposes)" \